GoneFreaks/Discord-Bot/README.md

-# Discord-Bot
+# Gruwie the successor of Groovy

-## Just a couple of guys having fun while creating the "successor" of groovy
+## Maybe some day this will be the private "successor" of groovy

 Start the bot by typing ***java -jar Gruwie.jar*** into your console.

 The bot has diffrent configurations, you can address each of them by modifying the ***config.properties File***.<br>
-This file has to be in the **same directory** as the jar while starting the bot, otherwise the Bot won't boot.<br>
+This file has to be in the **same** directory as the **.jar** while starting the bot, otherwise the Bot won't boot.<br>

 The config has three datatypes: